 - Start with the most recent post and open posts in chronological order that don’t have any comments.
 Posts that have a speech bubble with a number already have comments.

-3. Use the “Quiet Post” filter to sort the post feed by posts that don’t have any public activity.
-Click the “Show Advanced” link to open the extra search filters and then click the “Quiet Posts” box.
+- Use the “Quiet Post” filter to sort the post feed by posts that don’t have any public activity.
+Click the “More” link in the filters interface to open the extra search filters and then click the “Quiet Posts” indicator.

 How to provide traction to posts

 People who post are hoping for something to happen with their posts, so every post matters.
 Switchboard meets your community where they are, so not all posts will be about networking or jobs/internships.
 For example, a student at Kenyon had their first interaction with the Kenyon Switchboard when they needed a mini fridge.
-They had success with that post, so they kept up with the Switchboard and when that person was looking for an internship, took advantage of some offers on the Switchboard.
-This student ended up getting one of the internships, but it started with a mini fridge.
+They had success with that post, so they kept up with Switchboard.
+When they were looking for an internship, they took advantage of some offers on Switchboard.
+This student ended up getting an internship on Switchboard, but it started with a mini fridge.

 - Provide a name (or a few names) of people to connect the asker to.
-The easiest way to do this is to tag existing Switchboard users, which notifies the person that was tagged so they can reach out to the asker, and it also notifies the asker so that person can touch base with the people who were tagged.
+The easiest way to do this is to tag existing Switchboard users using @ in a comment, which notifies the person that was tagged by email so they can reach out to the asker.
+It also notifies the asker so that person can touch base with the people who were tagged.
 If you are at a loss of someone to tag, tag a colleague who you think can help provide some traction or someone from the community that you know is really well connected (even if the ask is not directly applicable to them).
 Again, askers want to see that they are being heard and connected to other people who want/can help.
 Plus, tagging other people puts the ball in multiple courts simultaneously.

 - Provide a resource that the asker may not be aware of.
 Do not provide general advice to check LinkedIn or Facebook as a resource.
 These resources are so ubiquitous that it makes stewards look out of touch by suggesting, “Have you tried searching for alumni on LinkedIn/Facebook?”
 Instead, if there is a specific LinkedIn group or Facebook group that would be of benefit for someone (such as a regional alumni group), putting that resource in a comment can be helpful.